kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0253 Notice of terms of contract of carriage.md

 ### §253.7   Direct notice of certain terms.

-A carrier may not impose any terms restricting refunds of the ticket price, imposing monetary penalties on passengers, or raising the ticket price consistent with §399.88 of the chapter, unless the passenger receives conspicuous written notice of the salient features of those terms on or with the ticket.
+A carrier may not impose any terms restricting refunds of the ticket price, imposing monetary penalties on passengers, or raising the ticket price consistent with [[Volume 4/F Policy statements/0399 Statements of general policy.md#§399.88   Prohibition on post-purchase price increase.|§399.88]] of the chapter, unless the passenger receives conspicuous written notice of the salient features of those terms on or with the ticket.

 \[Doc.
 No. DOT-OST-2010-0140, 76 FR 23163, Apr.
 25, 2011, as amended by Doc.
 No. DOT-OST-2014-0140, 84 FR 15932, Apr.
 16, 2019\]

 ### §253.8   Qualifications to notice requirements.

-\(a\) If notice is not provided in accordance with §253.5 at a ticket sales location outside of the United States that is not a U.S. air carrier ticket office, the price paid for the portion of such ticket that is for interstate and overseas air transportation shall be refundable without penalty if the passenger refuses transportation by the carrier.
-Each air carrier shall ensure that passengers who have bought tickets at those locations without the notice required in §253.5 are given that notice not later than check-in for the travel in interstate or overseas air transportation, and that conspicuous notice is included on or with the ticket stating that the price for that travel is refundable without penalty.
+\(a\) If notice is not provided in accordance with [[Volume 4/A Economic regulations/0253 Notice of terms of contract of carriage.md#§253.5   Notice of incorporated terms.|§253.5]] at a ticket sales location outside of the United States that is not a U.S. air carrier ticket office, the price paid for the portion of such ticket that is for interstate and overseas air transportation shall be refundable without penalty if the passenger refuses transportation by the carrier.
+Each air carrier shall ensure that passengers who have bought tickets at those locations without the notice required in [[Volume 4/A Economic regulations/0253 Notice of terms of contract of carriage.md#§253.5   Notice of incorporated terms.|§253.5]] are given that notice not later than check-in for the travel in interstate or overseas air transportation, and that conspicuous notice is included on or with the ticket stating that the price for that travel is refundable without penalty.

-\(b\) An air taxi operator (including a commuter air carrier) not operating under subpart I of part 298 of this chapter shall not be considered to have incorporated terms by reference into its contract of carriage merely because a passenger has purchased a flight segment on that carrier that appears on ticket stock that contains a statement that terms have been incorporated by reference.
+\(b\) An air taxi operator (including a commuter air carrier) not operating under subpart I of [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md|part 298 of this chapter]] shall not be considered to have incorporated terms by reference into its contract of carriage merely because a passenger has purchased a flight segment on that carrier that appears on ticket stock that contains a statement that terms have been incorporated by reference.
 However, such an air taxi operator may not claim the benefit as against the passenger of, and the passenger shall not be bound by, any contract term incorporated by reference if notice of the term has not been provided to the passenger in accordance with this part.

 \[ER-1370, 48 FR 54591, Dec.
 6, 1983\]